 Who is the client?

 The Three Rivers (No. 5) case confirmed that legal advice privilege only applies to communications between a client and its legal advisers, to documents evidencing such communications and to documents that were intended to be such communications even if not in fact communicated.
+The judgment concluded that legal advice privilege only applies to communications between the lawyer and those individuals who are authorized to obtain legal advice on an entity's behalf (these individuals make up the "client" for the privilege analysis).
 The court found that legal advice privilege does not extend to documents obtained from third parties to be shown to a solicitor for advice.
-The court further rejected the notion that communication from employees are different and stated that information gathered from an employee stands in the same position as information from an independent agent even if the information is collected by or in order to be shown to a solicitor to enable fully formed advice to be given to the client corporate entity.
-The judgment concluded that legal advice privilege attaches only to communications between the lawyer and those individuals who are authorized to obtain legal advice on that entity's behalf.
+The court further rejected the notion that communications from employees (not within the "client" group) are different and stated that information gathered from an employee (not within the "client" group) stands in the same position as information from an independent agent, even if the information is collected by or in order to be shown to a solicitor to enable fully formed advice to be given to the client corporate entity.

-In a more recent judgment, the Court of Appeal again indicated that it would be disinclined to follow the Three Rivers (No. 5) judgment on this point, had it been in its power to do so.[6]
-However, until such time as the Supreme Court has an opportunity to reconsider legal advice privilege and the decision in Three Rivers (No. 5), "the client," for the purposes of legal advice privilege, are those individuals who are authorized to communicate with their legal advisers for the purpose of seeking and obtaining legal advice.
-Merely being authorized to communicate facts to a lawyer does not mean that individual is part of the confidential client/lawyer relationship for the purposes of legal advice privilege.
+In a more recent judgment, the Court of Appeal again noted the considerable criticism from the judiciary and leading commentators with respect to the Three Rivers (No. 5) judgment on this point.7 However, until such time as the Supreme Court has an opportunity to reconsider legal advice privilege and the decision in Three Rivers (No. 5), "the client," for the purposes of legal advice privilege, refers to those individuals who are authorized to communicate with their legal advisers for the purpose of seeking and obtaining legal advice.
+Merely being authorized to communicate facts to a lawyer does not mean that individual is part of the confidential client-lawyer relationship for the purposes of legal advice privilege.

 As is clear from the discussion above, the question of "who is the client" for the purposes of legal advice privilege is very different to the question of "who is the client" in terms of the entity to which a law firm owes professional duties.
-It may be helpful in practice to define who falls within "the client" and establish clear lines of communications with those individuals at the outset, though the "client" team can change over time.
+In practice, it may be helpful to define who falls within "the client" and establish clear lines of communications with those individuals at the outset, though the "client" team can change over time.

 [1] Often quoted Lord Hoffman comments in R (Morgan Grenfell Ltd.) v.
 Special Commissioner for Income Tax [2003] 1 A.C.
 563 (paragraph 7).

-[2] Lady Justice Gloster at paragraph 39, Dechert LLP v.
+[2] Lady Justice Gloster in paragraph 39, Dechert LLP v.
 Eurasian Natural Resources Corporation Limited [2016] EWCA Civ 375.

-[3] Mr Justice Burnett at paragraph 31, R (on the application of Colin McKenzie) v.
+[3] Mr. Justice Burnett in paragraph 31, R (on the application of Colin McKenzie) v.
 Director of the Serious Fraud Office [2016] EWHC 102 (Admin).

 [6] Three Rivers District Council and Ors v.
 Governor and Bank of England (No. 5) [2003] QB 1556 and Three Rivers District Council v.
 Governor and Company of the Bank of England (No. 6) [2005] 1 AC 610.